jrondonZ/Final_Project_COM214/README.md

 creation was done collaboratively.
 Then, we split into:
 - Josiah : User authentication & authorization
 - Rebecca : Categories CRUD & views
-- Person C: ToDos CRUD & views
+- Tanner: ToDos CRUD & views

 We resolved merge conflicts through pull requests and code reviews.